-I must say that this slow juicer is the easiest to wash, that I’ve ever come across.
+We must say that this slow juicer is the easiest to wash, that we have ever come across.
 Really, look at it … there is only the integrated strainer/screw that needs a little brushing with the brush provided.
 Other parts can just be rinsed under running water and put away.

 When looking to buy a juicer, easy wash-up is an important factor to be taken into consideration.
-If you’re like me, I don’t like to spend too much time washing up and these very few parts suit me fine!
+If you’re like us, we don’t like to spend too much time washing up and these very few parts suit me fine!

-This juicer is currently available in Malaysia, at a voltage of 220~240V, suitable for Asian countries.
+This juicer is currently available at a voltage of 220~240V, suitable for Asian countries.